Ingila185/Ingila185/README.md

 - 🤝 I’m looking for help with **Django, AWS, GCP**

-- 👨‍💻 All of my projects are available at [next-js-portfolio-two-ebon.vercel.app/en](next-js-portfolio-two-ebon.vercel.app/en)
+- 👨‍💻 All of my projects are available at [https://next-js-portfolio-two-ebon.vercel.app/en](my portfolio.)

 - 📝 I regularly write articles on [https://medium.com/@ingila185](https://medium.com/@ingila185)